xanthoko/meco/README.md

 - [ ] Make a test case with a real sensor and arduino
 - [ ] Integrate RPC communications
 - [ ] Add support for redis and mqtt protocol
+- [ ] Allow more than one service instace per service type in nodes (e.g. 2 publishers in a node)

 ## Example